 Can you be an addict and not even know it?
 For many who suffer from addiction, the signs of a problem rarely appear overnight.
 More often, the process is gradual, starting with what feels like a harmless recreational vice or even a prescription.
 Some addicts remain functional in their daily lives, holding down jobs and taking care of families, which can make diagnosing addiction particularly challenging.
 Others may not feel obvious symptoms, outside of withdrawal.
 To further complicate the picture, not everyone who regularly uses alcohol or drugs will become dependent.
+Not everyone who asks, “Am I an addict?” has a problem.
 So when does “normal” use cross the line into addiction?

 The answer lies in how a substance or behavior affects your health, happiness, relationships and daily life.
 Below, we’ll look at how to recognize when you have an addiction, where to seek help, and what to expect in recovery.

 Although you should always seek professional help if you suspect you have an addiction, here are some of the most common signs of a substance abuse problem:

 - Strong cravings, or irritability without access to a drug

 - Inability to control or limit your use, even when you try to stop

 - Needing more and more of a substance to feel an effect (increased tolerance)

 - Seeking prescription drugs after they’re no longer medically necessary

 - Restructuring your daily life around use

 - Going to extreme measures to obtain a drug, such as lying or stealing